JamesSkemp/words/content/post/do-you-assume-im-a-liberal-because-i-wear-grateful-dead-shirts.md

 +++
-title = "Do you assume I'm a liberal because I wear Grateful Dead shirts?" summary = "You'd be right, but do the band shirts, or technology that I use, suggest my political views?" draft = false comments = true date = "2008-11-19T08:17:00-06:00"
+title = "Do you assume I'm a liberal because I wear Grateful Dead shirts?" description = "You'd be right, but do the band shirts, or technology that I use, suggest my political views?" draft = false comments = true date = "2008-11-19T08:17:00-06:00"